SSWConsulting/SSW.People.Profiles/Eden-Liang/Eden-Liang.md

 quote:  "Actions speak louder than words"
 ---

- Eden is a passionate developer with over 6 years of.NET development experience, 3 years React/Angular experience, and is a Scrum Technical Team Leader.
+I'm a passionate developer with over 6 years of.NET development experience, 3 years React/Angular experience, and is a Scrum Technical Team Leader.

-He loves to learn new technologies and is an all round developer who is particularly good at Front-end.
-As a React Evangelist, he has done many presentations in the community to introduce React.
+I love to learn new technologies and is an all-around full stack developer who is particularly good at Front-end.
+As a React evangelist, he has done many presentations in the community at Fire User group, Hangzhou.

-Eden graduated from Hangzhou Dianzi University majoring in Software Engineering.
+I graduated from Hangzhou Dianzi University majoring in Software Engineering.

-Eden originally practised Scrum with his team while working at MIntcode.

-Outside of work, Eden love to ride, and play badminton.
+Outside of work, I love to ride and play badminton.